How You Can Recover the Losses Caused by Your Franchisor

 Possible Results of a Franchisee Suing his Franchisor

 Each situation between a franchisor and his franchisee is different.
-The following is a partial list of results that a franchisee who has retained an attorney that specializes in and exclusively practices Franchise Law might obtain from a franchisor.
+The following is a partial list of results that a franchisee who has retained an attorney that exclusively practices Franchise Law might obtain from a franchisor.

 1. If desired by the franchisee, the franchise relationship between the franchisor and the franchisee is terminated.